oc-rs/understandingreligion/understandingreligion/content/m/about.md

 As far as possible, the site is built using static pages, which means it loads quickly, and is easy to build and maintain.
 It also means that there's very little in the way of obstructions to the reader - I promise, no pop-ups, no adverts, no cookie notices (we don't use them).

 # Patrons and Sponsors
 We're a small scale operation (in fact 'we' is generous) - at the moment the site is written, coded, and maintained by one person (hi, I'm Luke, pleasure to meet you).
 If you feel like supporting the work done here, you can become a Patron of the OCRS.

-Here's a link: https://www.patreon.com/_ocrs_
+<a href="https://www.patreon.com/bePatron?u=8172845" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 # Contributions
 The project is developed by the Online Centre for Religious Studies (https://ocrs.online), but you can help!